Grails-Plugin-Consortium/grails-cxf-client/README.md

 BUILD SERVER
 -----------------

-When making changes, builds will be run on trunk and branches at <http://www.tricharts.com/jenkins/job/cxf-client/>.
+When making changes the builds, tests, coverage and codenarc will be run on trunk and branches at <http://www.tricharts.com/jenkins/job/cxf-client/>.

 <p align="right"><a href="#Top">Top</a></p>
 <a name="Change"></a>